• Skip to primary navigation

 Roll the dough pieces into long cylindrical rope shapes.

-Then twist 2 together and form into a loop.
+Then twist 2 together and form into a ring shape.

-The ends will need to be pressed together firmly.
+The ends of the twisted dough will need to be pressed together firmly to create a beautiful ring-shaped bread.
 I used a little water to seal.

 Repeat the process with the remaining dough.

 Mix grape/pomegranate/fig molasses with water in a large dish.
-If using Pomegrante or Fig, add 1 tbsp of dark brown sugar.
+If using Pomegrante or Fig, add 1 tablespoon of dark brown sugar.

-Dip each simit in the molasses and then into the toasted sesame seeds.
+Dip each simit in the molasses and then add a generous coating of sesame seeds.

 Line tray with baking paper and leave to rise for a 45 minutes.